moda-gov-tw/PETs-Applications/secure_multiparty_computaion/privacy-preserving_statistical_average_salary_calculation/README.md

 Send `Pi.pem`,`Pi.key`(`i` is the ID of MPC nodes),`C*.pem`(all providers' `*.pem`) to each MPC node.
 Send `Ci.pem`,`Ci.key`(`i` is the ID of Data provider),`P*.pem`(all MPC nodes' `*.pem`) to each Data Provider.
 Send `C0.pem`,`C0.key`,`P*.pem`(all MPC nodes' `*.pem`) to Stop Provider.
+*** In this stage, MPC nodes are set to default, with the expectation that the vendor will handle certificate distribution during deployment.
+As for the data providers' part, it is practical to have a certification authority or entity to perform the distribution. ***

 ### Preparation Stage
 #### MPC nodes